auxmoney/OpentracingBundle-Guzzle/README.md

 .... more informations coming soon

-please have a look at https://github.com/auxmoney/OpentracingBundle-core/blob/master/README.md
+please have a look at [the core library](https://github.com/auxmoney/OpentracingBundle-core/blob/master/README.md)